LGWayneq/Stock-Price-Machine-Learning/README.md

 sklearn, ARIMA, and Keras were also used for our machine learning models.
 Data were primarily obtained from the Alpha Vantage API, as well as from Yahoo Finance.

 Through this project, we understood the complexities behind predicting stock prices, due to limitations of time-series data, as well as many uncertainties in the market.
-While we ultimately identified LSTM to be a suitable model for predicting stock price, there is still much room for error when it comes to predicting something as volatile as the stock market.
+While we ultimately identified a Long Short-Term Memory (LSTM) network  to be a suitable model for predicting stock price, there is still much room for error when it comes to predicting something as volatile as the stock market.